liguiqi/mobile-use/README.md

 ![AI Did My Groceries](https://madeagents.oss-cn-beijing.aliyuncs.com/TurnOnBluetoothAndWIFI_en_2x.gif)

-The user enters the natural person language command on the Web interface, and the GUI agent of Mobile Use automatically operates the mobile phone and completes the task
+The user enters the natural person language command on the Web interface, and the GUI agent of Mobile Use automatically operates the mobile phone and completes the task.

 ## ✨ Key Features
 - **Natural Language Interaction**: Control your phone using everyday English/Chinese.